lianboi/firebase-concepts/README.md

 ````

 # Login using email and password
-To login using email and password, do:
+To login using email and password, use **signInWithEmailAndPassword**:
 ````
 firebase.auth().signInWithEmailAndPassword(email, password).catch(function(error) {
     // Handle Errors here.